Infinite time blow-up for the three dimensional energy critical heat equation in bounded domains: Approximate solution and estimate of the associated error

 where

 For any fixed $t>t_0$, we select $\phi_3(x,t)$ as the bounded solution to the elliptic problem

 with the following orthogonality conditions on the right-hand side:

-As we shall see in \ref{estphi3}, the conditions (\ref{orthM}) are essential to have $\phi_3$ bounded in space and equivalent to choose $\xi_0(t)$.
+As we shall see in the proof of Lemma \ref{estphi3}, the conditions (\ref{orthM}) are essential to have $\phi_3$ bounded in space and equivalent to choose $\xi_0(t)$.
 The condition corresponding to the index $i=4$ is satisfied by symmetry.
 When $i=1,2,3$ the orthogonality condition (\ref{orthM}) is equivalent to

 Hence, we select $\xi_{0,i}$ such that

 With the condition $\lim\limits_{t\to \infty}\xi_i(t)=0$ we get

 Also, we define $\mathfrak{c}{\coloneqq}(\mathfrak{c}_1,\mathfrak{c}_2,\mathfrak{c}_3)$.\\ \begin{remark}[no local improvement in the radial case] In case $\Omega=B_1(0)$, searching $h_\g(r,0)$ solution to (\ref{eqhg}) in the radial form, we see that